French Intermediate Level B: LANG 2004 | Leisure Learning | UNB Art Centre | UNB

 French Intermediate Level B: LANG 2004

-French Intermediate Level A reinforces and builds upon the content and skills developed in our French Beginners Level 3 class.
+French Intermediate Level B reinforces and builds upon the content and skills developed in our French Intermediate Level A class.
 While reading and writing skills will be touched upon, you will focus on oral language skills.

 For this course, you should be able to:

-According to the Federal government, "Level A is the minimum level of second language ability in oral proficiency for positions that require simple and repetitive use of the second language in routine work situations".
+According to the Federal government’s website, “Level B is the minimum level of second language oral proficiency for positions that require departure from routine use of the second language.
 A person speaking at this level can:

 For more information